Skip to main content

 Good faith reporters immune from civil and criminal liability

-GuardWell tracks Illinois-specific breach deadlines, PDMP requirements, retention periods, and mandatory reporting obligations automatically.
+GuardWell tracks Illinois-specific breach deadlines, retention periods, Illinois PMP PDMP queries, and mandatory reporting obligations automatically.

 GuardWell